elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The President then announced that the Programme for our meeting about to be held had been prepared by Miss [Lizette Woodworth] Reese, the Chairman of the Committee on Poetry; but that, to our great regret, Miss Reese was unable to be with us this afternoon, owing to the death of her brother.
 In deference to her, and her affliction, it had been concluded to postpone her programme until she could be with us again, and personally do justice to the care she had bestowed upon it.

-Miss Brown made a motion for the expression of our sympathy with Miss Reese in her present sorrow; which was adopted.
+Miss [Mary Wilcox] Brown made a motion for the expression of our sympathy with Miss Reese in her present sorrow; which was adopted.

 Mrs. Turnbull then read a poem by Miss Reese, which seemed appropriate to our thoughts of her on this occasion.
 It was called: "The Shepherd comes, the Shepherd goes,"--and tells us of the Good Shepherd, "who leads his happy sheep to pastures green and deep,”-- “whose call each one must wait”; and of the little lamb who followed him to the fold,”--all in Miss Reese’s own musically measured words.